 23. LF students have positive relationships with administrators and other staff.
-Our principal celebrates success with students even more frequently than addressing struggles.
+Kevin Gawrys, our principal, celebrates success with students even more frequently than addressing struggles.

 24. Music and art are incorporated in the curriculum at every grade level (even preschool).
 For example, in middle school all students are required to learn an instrument and play in the band.

 25. We have a tradition of an excellent music program that praises God and fosters a love of music in many of our students.
 We currently have one of our largest Liturgical Choirs with 35 students singing at weekly school Masses and several Sunday Masses.